madskristensen/ShowTheShortcut/README.md

 - Displays the keyboard shortcut in the status bar
 - Auto-hides the shortcut after 5 seconds (default setting)
 - Doesn't show when a command was invoked by a shortcut
+- Keeps a log in a separate Output Window pane

 When a command is invoked from a button click (such as *Edit -> Find and Replace -> Quick Find*) and there is a